LazurasLong/TaoSource/README.md

 <b>Note</b>: Users are notified of a new Video, whithout knowing who is the Author of the Video.
 User personal Information is always invisible to other players.

 ##### You are not here to make "friends", You are here to show to the World how much You Care this world.
-When You have finished the Challenge, You will be redirected to a community where everyone had finish the challenge, and this community is the perfect place to know new friends and start to sell or buy what they are selling, using the points you gain along the way.
+Users can use their points / coins by buying products they produce by their own way.
+Even to buying and selling process is anonymous, but is only for those who are registered and play the challenge.

 ## Privacy Concerns: Data Base
 This project "Care" about Privacy.